piisa/pii-preprocess/doc/loader.md

 # Document loader

-The `DocumentLoader` os a configurable loader class thar can load document formats by dispatching to appropriate `SrcDocument` subclasses.
+The `DocumentLoader` is a configurable loader class thar can load a number of different document formats by dispatching to appropriate `SrcDocument` subclasses.
 It is governed by one or several configuration file(s).

-The mechanics are:
+The mechanics of its usage are:
  * instantiate the class
- * optionally add configuration files (either in the constructor or by using the `add_config()` or `read_config()` methods
+ * optionally add additional configuration files (either in the constructor itself or by using the `add_config()` method)
- * call the `load(filename)` method to load a file
+ * call the `load(filename)` method to read and convert a file into a [Source Document] object `SrcDcument`

 ## Configuration file

- A `DocumentLoader` configuration file is a dictionary containing two fields:
+ A `DocumentLoader` configuration file is a PIISA configuration file that contains two fields:
   * `types`: a list of document types to handle.
-Each type is a dict with fields `mime` (document MIME type) and `ext` (file extensions to match, it can be a single one or a list of extensions).
+Each type is a dict with fields `mime` (document MIME type) and `ext` (file extensions to match; it can be a single one or a list of extensions).
   * `loaders`: a dictionary mapping document mime types to document loaders.
     A loader is a dictionary with these fields: